-Goldman Sachs is a leading global financial institution that delivers a broad range of financial services across investment banking, securities, investment management and consumer banking to a large and diversified client base that includes corporations, financial institutions, governments and individuals.
+Goldman Sachs1 is a leading global financial institution that delivers a broad range of financial services across investment banking2, securities, investment management and consumer banking to a large and diversified client base that includes corporations, financial institutions, governments and individuals.
 Our purpose is to advance sustainable economic growth and financial opportunity.
+Our goal, reflected in our One Goldman Sachs initiative, is to deliver the full range of our services and expertise to support our clients in a more accessible, comprehensive and efficient manner, across businesses and product areas.

+Founded in 1869, we are headquartered in New York and maintain offices in all major financial centers around the world.
 We report our activities in four business segments: Investment Banking, Global Markets, Asset Management, and Consumer & Wealth Management.
-Our clients are located worldwide and we are an active participant in financial markets around the world.
-As of December 2020, we had headcount of 40,500 and offices in over 35 countries.
-Further details on our business are set out in our 2020 Annual Report, which is available on our website.
+As of December 2021, we had headcount of 43,900, offices in over 35 countries and 52% of our headcount was based in the Americas, 18% in EMEA and 30% in Asia.
+Our employees come from over 180 countries and speak more than 110 languages as of December 2021.
+Further details on our business are set out in our 2021 Annual Report, which is available on our website.